muratk3n/thirdwave/en/README.md

 ---

-More ineffective tech paint job, failing to do the job.
+More ineffective tech paint job fails to do the job.
 I bet centrists love this camera shit.

 "@mh4oh